mozilla/bedrock/docs/coding.rst

 There are a couple of other tools at your disposal if you need to change things depending on the location of the user.
-You can use the ``bedrock.base.geo.get_country_from_request`` function in a view and it will return the country code for the request (either from the CDN or the query param, just like above).
+You can use the ``bedrock.base.geo.get_country_from_request`` function in a view and it will return the country code for the request (either from the :abbr:`CDN (Content Delivery Network)` or the query param, just like above).

 .. code-block:: python